cyngn/android_packages_themes_Template/README.md

 | images/ | This directory should contain three images, to be displayed in the Theme Chooser: <br><br>All 3 images must be 600px wide by 1080px tall.<br><br><i>lockscreen_preview.jpg</i> must be a cropped version of your lockscreen wallpaper<br><i>wallpaper_preview.jpg</i> must be a cropped version of your home screen wallpaper<br><i>style_preview.jpg</i> must be a screenshot displaying an actual example of your theme's overlay style in-use |
 | icons/ | This directory uses the de-facto standard format for icon theming that's been in use for some time among Launchers.
 Icons are placed in DPI-named directories and are then referenced in xml/appfilters.xml.<br><br>Don’t forget to put everything inside icons/res/<br><br>To learn more about how to set up the file structure for icons and how to theme icons in Android, see the “ICONS” section of this thread on XDA: http://forum.xda-developers.com/showthread.php?t=1649891 |
 | overlays/ | Contains drawables and values for each package or system component to be themed.
 Drawables and components within XMLs are a 1-to-1 replacement for elements defined in installed packages.<br><br>Additionally contains a <i>common/</i> directory which is used to define assets that can be reused across multiple applications.
 To reference an item from <i>common/</i>, preface an element's <i>src=</i> with <i>@*common:</i> |

-re documentation to come in the near future!